Implements a server that enables the application to send and

 Native 64-bit CPU support requires the latest 64-bit version of

-Windows XP Professional, Windows Server 2003 or later versions of the
+Windows 7, Windows Server 2008 R2 or later versions of the Windows

 When you distribute an application that uses this control, you can